gracejacobson/gracejacobson.github.io/_pages/about.md

 **What’s next?**

-I hope to obtain a Ph.D. in bioinformatics or bioengineering!
-I have pretty broad interests ranging from ML-guided protein design to evolutionary genomics. 🧬
+I hope to obtain a Ph.D. in bioengineering, bioinformatics, or genomics!
+I have pretty broad interests ranging from ML-guided protein design to cancer genomics. 🧬

 ***